Empirical Design in Reinforcement Learning: Observational experiments

 The sample Bernstein confidence interval does reasonably capture the population mean in Figure~\ref{fig:skew_confidence_intervals}; a natural conclusion might be to prefer such confidence intervals which make minimal distributional assumptions.
-However the Bernstein bound is highly conservative, meaning provided confidence intervals are incredibly wide even for large numbers of runs.
+However, the Bernstein bound is highly conservative meaning provided confidence intervals are incredibly wide even for large numbers of runs.
 Unfortunately, this inhibits truly understanding whether we have accurately captured the average performance---in the case of PuddleWorld, the confidence region covers a majority of the range of possible means---requiring substantially more runs to present statistically meaningful results.
 In the example above, we required as many as 1000 runs to detect differences between DQN and an alternative algorithm using the sample Bernstein confidence interval, while the percentile bootstrap required only 30 runs.

 Unfortunately, these examples where confidence intervals fail are far from rare.
-To see why they fail in this instance, we need only look at the performance distribution of DQN on PuddleWorld.
+To see why they fail in this instance, we need only look at the performance distribution of DQN on PuddleWorld (see inset figure to the left).
 The distribution is long-tailed with some very low performing runs occurring with low probability (approximately 5\% of the time).
 In this case, all 10 of our samples were high performing causing us to overestimate the average performance while simultaneously underestimating the variation in performance.
 Note the probability of receiving 10 samples near the right-side mode is approximately 60\%---not at all uncommon.
 The only way to resolve this issue is simply to collect more runs of DQN.
 For this specific example, we found that approximately 20 runs were sufficient to accurately reflect the high variation and obtain accurate bootstrap confidence intervals, and 30 runs were sufficient to accurately estimate the average performance.
+This provides a clear example of how dangerous it can be to declare the variance is low based on a few runs.
+Generally, we may need a large number of runs to compare agents \citep{jordan2024position}, which we discuss more in Section \ref{sec_comparing}.